cnr-ibba/nf-treeseq/README.md

 }
 ```

-#### 3. Using `compara` to Infer Ancestral Alleles
+#### 3. Using `custom` to Infer Ancestral Alleles

-To use `compara` for inferring ancestral alleles, provide a CSV file with the following format:
+To use `custom` for inferring ancestral alleles, provide a CSV file with the following format:

 ```csv
 chrom,position,alleles,anc_allele